dimosr/corda-supply-chain/README.md

 # Corda - Supply Chain demo CorDapp

 This is a demo CorDapp, demonstrating a simplified supply chain workflow.
+It's been created based on the CorDapp template provided [here](https://github.com/corda/cordapp-template-kotlin).

 The main parties of the workflow are the various **distributors** of a **cargo** item.
 Every item is can be scheduled to be transported from a distributor A to distributor Z via a pre-arranged list of co-operating distributors.